 Catches for age class 17+ were higher than ones for 8-16 ages throughout the 1990s.
-In contrast, many of yearly catches for the 17+ group have been similar to or lower than ones for 8-16 ages since 2000/01 season.
-A marked increase of catch in 2001/02 season may have mainly been due to large increase of younger age classes.
+In contrast, many of yearly catches for the 17+ group have been similar to or much lower than ones for 8-16 ages since 2000/01 season.
+Spiky increases of catch in 2001/02, 2004/05 and 2006/07 seasons may be mainly due to large increase of younger age classes.
 No information has been available to conclude whether this replacement in the age composition reflected changes in fish abundance or changes in fishing practices.